 Childhood runs on autopilot

-The mental stagnation aka being lost
+The mental stagnation, aka being lost

-Consciousness is a childish feature
+Everyday consciousness is a childish feature

 Mystical consciousness reaches out to the animal world